BaglanKunafiyanov/Rocket_Propulsion/README.md

 # Rocket_Propulsion_2024
 Rocket Propulsion exercises

-Below the link for the exersices that been provided during the winter 2024/2025
+Below the link for the exercises that been provided during the winter 2024/2025

 [Exercise 1](https://www.overleaf.com/project/6754b52f61276b9313c3bbd4)